mdheisser/Three-React-Template/README.md

 but no way to subscribe to updates made to template repo yet?
 - make a fork of repo and set upstream to point to original repo => possibility to stay uptodate by fetching updates from original repo and merging them in your repo.
-- use code sandbox: quick way to get started
+- use code sandbox: quickest way to get started

 ## Installation